morganwillis-cloud/aws-demos/README.md

 The second version of the app is backed by a dynamodb table and can be found under the path <code> aws-demos/building-containerized-applications-on-aws/pythonwebapp/docker-python-webapp-dynamo/ </code>.
 In order for this code to work in your own account, you'll need to create a DynamoDB table called <code> blogs </code> as well as create an IAM Role that allows the code running in the container to use Role Based Access to read the DynamoDB table.

+[*version_1.0.0]

+©2020 Amazon Web Services, Inc. and its affiliates.
+All rights reserved.
+This work may not be reproduced or redistributed, in whole or in part, without prior written permission from Amazon Web Services, Inc. Commercial copying, lending, or selling is prohibited.